Chalkonomics/PTK-VWAP/Readme.md

 ### Alert Features

 #### Optimistic Alerting
-- **Buffer Zone**: Adds a small buffer to alert levels to avoid being "front-run"
+- **Buffer Zone**: Adds a small buffer to alert levels to avoid being "front run"
 - **Calculation**: Uses half the distance between DVAH and buffer high as buffer
 - **Direction-Based**: Adds buffer for longs, subtracts for shorts